 The rating plate is stamped with the model number, type of gas and gas input rating.
 Make sure the unit is equipped to operate on the type of gas available.
-Conversion to LP gas is permitted with the use of the factory authorized conversion kit LPM-05.
+Conversion to LP gas is permitted with the use of a factory authorized conversion kit.
+Contact your distributor or refer to the specification sheet for your model for a listing of approved LP gas conversion kit(s).
+Refer to the Installation Manual provided with the LP kit for conversion from natural gas to propane gas.